BitPhinix/slate-yjs/docs/walkthroughs/installation.md

 npm install @slate-yjs/core
 ```

-You also need to be sure to install Slate's peer dependencies:
+You also need to be sure to install slate-yjs's peer dependencies:

 ```
 npm install yjs y-protocols